arridha-amrad/full-features-auth-nodejs/Readme.md

       - SENDER_PASSWORD

 4. to use forgot password feature follow this link https://www.lifewire.com/get-a-password-to-access-gmail-by-pop-imap-2-1171882
+5. to test it,
+    - npm run server
-5. to test it, run it using postman
+    - run it using postman